Chris Carney

 Carney is also an associate professor of political science at Penn State Worthington Scranton, where he has taught since 1992.
-In 2011, he was appointed as director of homeland security and policy strategy for BAE Systems.

-Early life, education and career
+Early life, education, and career

-Carney grew up in Coggon, Iowa, and earned his bachelor's degree from Cornell College in Mount Vernon, Iowa, received his masters from the University of Wyoming, and completed his Ph.D in political science at the University of Nebraska-Lincoln.
+Carney grew up in Coggon, Iowa, and earned his bachelor's degree from Cornell College in Mount Vernon, Iowa, received his master's from the University of Wyoming, and completed his Ph.D. in political science at the University of Nebraska–Lincoln.

 Carney has been an associate professor of political science at Penn State Worthington Scranton since 1992.

 From 2002 to 2004, Carney served as a counterterrorism analyst for the Bush administration, under Douglas Feith in the Office of Special Plans and at the Defense Intelligence Agency, researching links between al Qaeda and Saddam Hussein.

-From 2013-2016, Carney was a Commissioner for the Military Compensation and Retirement Modernization Commission (MCRMC).
-He was selected by President Obama to serve as one of nine Commissioners to the blue ribbon, bipartisan Commission.
+From 2013 to 2016, Carney was a commissioner for the Military Compensation and Retirement Modernization Commission (MCRMC).
+He was selected by President Obama to serve as one of nine commissioners on this panel.

-Carney worked as a Senior Intelligence Specialist for the National Aviation Intelligence Integration Office (within the purview of the Director of National Intelligence) from 2016-2017.
+Carney worked as a senior intelligence specialist for the National Aviation Intelligence Integration Office (within the purview of the director of National Intelligence) from 2016 to 2017.

-In 2019, Carney joined Nossaman LLP’s Washington, D.C. office, where he serves as a Senior Policy Advisor.
+In 2019, Carney joined Nossaman LLP's Washington, D.C. office, where he serves as a senior policy advisor.

-In 2020, he became a Board Member at America’s Edge.